datadrivenconstruction/Revit-IFC-Verification/README.md

    - You should see an output similar to `Python 3.x.x`.

 3. **Install Required Libraries:**
-   - Create a `requirements.txt` file with the necessary libraries or ensure you have a list of required libraries.
-   - Install the necessary libraries by running the following command in CMD:
+   - You can install the necessary Python libraries using pip:
      ```sh
-     pip install -r requirements.txt
+     pip install pandas openpyxl
      ```

 ## Setup Configuration